ArkadiYoskovitz/MultiDocumentPlusUUID/MultiDocument/ReadMe.txt

 • Attempt Error Recovery
     • With this option enabled, the application builds documents using the RobustDocument class.
-    • Otherwise (and by default), it uses UIManagedDocument
+    • Otherwise, and by default, it uses UIManagedDocument
-    • It seems best for all participating devices to share the same value for this option, and not to change it after any documents have been created and made ubiquitous.
+    • It seems best for all participating devices to share the same value for this option, and not to change it after any documents have been created.

 ________________________